Grains are an integral part of our meals each day. Today let’s learn about the ancient grain or seed, Amaranth.

 How Can You Use Amaranth?

 Amaranth has a nutty flavor.
-It can be used as a breakfast cereal, cooking it with 3 parts water or milk to 1 part grain.
+Use it as a breakfast cereal, cooking it with 3 parts water or milk to 1 part grain.
 Top it with milk and honey or berries and nuts.

-It can also be added to soups or stews.
-Amaranth can be ground into flour and used as part of the flour in baked goods or breakfast items.
+Add it to soups or stews.
+Grind it into flour and use it as part of the flour in baked goods or breakfast items.

 I buy my amaranth from Azure Standard but you can also find it on Amazon.